-Note to Trump: Nation-building IS the answer
+Note To Trump: In Afghanistan, Nation-Building Is The Answer

-KABUL, Afghanistan – U.S. President Donald Trump’s new strategy for Afghanistan contains some bold new ideas that might help, but he got the most important part wrong.
-When Mr. Trump said, “We are not nation-building again ... we are killing terrorists,” he was catering to an American citizenry grown weary of this never-ending war.
+KABUL, Afghanistan – President Donald Trump’s new strategy for Afghanistan contains some bold new ideas that might help, but he got the most important part wrong.
+When Mr. Trump said, “We are not nation-building again... we are killing terrorists,” he was catering to an American citizenry grown weary of this never-ending war.
 But help with nation-building is precisely what Afghanistan needs most.

 First, here are the good aspects of the new strategy: a U.S. president finally is warning Pakistan that it won’t be able to support radical elements with its own security establishment and still get billions of U.S. taxpayer dollars to “fight” terrorists.
 Also, Mr. Trump has sent a strong message to the Afghan government that the era of the blank check is over.
 Too much cash meant to help the people of Afghanistan has ended up in foreign bank accounts of corrupt Afghan officials or unscrupulous foreign contractors.

-But here is where Mr. Trump misses the point: like presidents before him, he has opted for a military solution to a socio-economic problem.
+But here is where Mr. Trump misses the point: like presidents before him, he has opted for a military solution to a socioeconomic problem.
 As long as Afghanistan teeters on the brink of becoming a failed state, the men of its disenfranchised younger generation will be easy bait for the Taliban and other insurgencies.

 The Trump plan is based on a sound military assessment that any rapid withdrawal would lead to a total collapse of Afghanistan’s relatively democratic system.
 The country would become a breeding ground for international terrorism.

-But no amount of artillery and death can miraculously turn Afghanistan into a prosperous nation, free of socio-economic ills and political sclerosis.
+But no amount of artillery and death can miraculously turn Afghanistan into a prosperous nation, free of socioeconomic ills and political sclerosis.
 More guns and killing will only prolong this nightmare.

 Mr. Trump eschews “nation building,” but imagine if $5 billion a year were spent on building roads, clinics and major infrastructure instead of weapons and soldiers.
-We know that the U.S. isn’t responsible for fixing Afghanistan’s socio-economic problems, but if the collapse of Afghanistan into terroristic chaos presents a clear and present danger to the U.S., why not pull out the root of the problem, instead of just trimming the leaves?
+We know that the U.S. isn’t responsible for fixing Afghanistan’s socioeconomic problems, but if the collapse of Afghanistan into terroristic chaos presents a clear and present danger to the U.S., why not pull out the root of the problem, instead of just trimming the leaves?

 We need to use our soft power to build Afghanistan from within.
 The military option not only doesn’t work, but exacerbates the problem.
 Guns and soldiers merely give the insurgency a cause for jihad against the “invaders” and solidifies their base.
 Increased American military operations also inevitably lead to more civilian casualties, which harms the American image.